 - In each group each participating nation is allotted one starting place max. - If more than 15 nations have registered, the following principles apply: - > Group 1: The first group will contain one athlete from each nation registered.
 Each nation is allotted one start place only. - > Group 2 3 4: Same as group 1. - > Last group: The last group consists of athletes from the organising nation, with its double quota.
-If the total number of competing athletes is thereby exceeded, a separate last group will be formed, using the same procedure as in Group 1. - In children's races with few participants (see art.
-608.5.4), the draw follows the principles described for the double quota of organising nations. - The team leaders are responsible for the identification of participants in each group. - 608.6.5 Each group is drawn separately

-Start order 2nd runs - The best 30 of the 1st run start in the reversed order.
+If the total number of competing athletes is thereby exceeded, a separate last group will be formed, using the same procedure as in Group 1. - 608.6.3 In U16 U14 races with few participants (see art.
+608.5.4), the draw follows the principles described for the double quota of organising nations. - The team leaders are responsible for the identification of participants in each group. - 608.6.5 Each group is drawn separately - Start order 2nd runs The best 30 of the 1st run start in the reversed order.

-608.7 Children's Events
+608.7 U16 - U14 Events

-- 608.7.1 Children's Events may include Slalom, Giant Slalom, Super-G, Parallel, and Kombi events and may also have a team competition. - 608.7.2 Except where noted in ICR 608 for Children the Alpine Rules in ICR are to be followed. - Team competitions may be conducted for U14 (K1) and U16 (K2).
-Such team competitions should be described as "Specifications for Team Competitions for Children". - For the team evaluation, only the team declared at the first team captains meeting as "A" will be considered.
+- 608.7.1 U16 U14 Events may include Slalom, Giant Slalom, Super-G, Parallel, and Kombi events and may also have a team competition. - 608.7.2 Except where noted in ICR 608 for Youth the Alpine Rules in ICR are to be followed. - Team competitions may be conducted for U14 and U16.
+Such team competitions should be described as "Specifications for Youth Team Competitions". - For the team evaluation, only the team declared at the first team captains meeting as "A" will be considered.